Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Full pre-registered analyses (Image Replication Experiment)

-Prior to conducting our experiment, we developed and pre-registered a comprehensive set of hypotheses and analyses.
+Prior to conducting the image replication experiment, we developed and pre-registered a comprehensive set of hypotheses and analyses.
 This pre-registration is deposited at OSF at the following URL: \textbf{URL removed to maintain anonymity}.
-While the main text focuses on a subset of our pre-registered analyses that constitute the most important and timely findings, this appendix provides a comprehensive overview of all analyses specified in our pre-registration.
+While the main text of our paper focuses on a subset of our pre-registered analyses, this appendix provides a comprehensive overview of all analyses specified in our pre-registration.
+Note that for the logo generation task, we limited our pre-registered hypotheses to the analyses appearing in the main text of this paper.

-In our pre-registration, we outlined plans to conduct each analysis using six\footnote{See section \ref{sec:deviations} on deviations from the pre-registration for the remaining two pre-registered outcome variables.} possible outcome variables, all representing different transformations of the same underlying data.
+In our pre-registration, we outlined plans to conduct each analysis using eight\footnote{See section \ref{sec:deviations} on deviations from the pre-registration for the remaining two pre-registered outcome variables.} possible outcome variables, all representing different transformations of the same underlying data.
 These include CLIP embedding cosine similarity and DreamSim, each with three rescaling methods: